Dinoosauro/tiktok-to-ytdlp/README.md

 ## Instructions

+### From the extension

+Download the extension by following the instructions you can find in [the extension README](./extension/README.md).
+Then, change the conversion options (if you want to), and click on the button to start the conversion.
+The extesion will take care of everything else.

+### From the console

 Open the TikTok webpage of the user/sound/etc. you want all the videos downloaded.
 Press Ctrl (or Cmd if you are on a Mac) + Shift + I to open the Developer Tools.
 Go into the Console tab on the top (if you don't see it, click